vshal9921/KotlinLearn/README.md

-A simpleproject tounderstand basic Kotlin concepts
+A simple project to understand basic Kotlin concepts